StephanMusgrave/unipop/README.md

 University verification
 ---
 Nowadays, each university assigns a unique email address to its students.
-For example, New York University (NYU) will assign an alpha numeric email address like 'jk2662@nyu.edu' to each student.

 Unipop requires each student to have a valid university email address in order to sign up.

-Once signed up successfully, the user will automatically see all items sold by users that have the same email address.
+Once signed up successfully, the user has access to all items sold by users with the similar email ending.

-E.g. People with an '@nyu.edu' address will see all posts by '@nyu.edu' users.
+E.g. For example, New York University (NYU) will assign an alpha numeric email address like 'jk2662@nyu.edu' to each student.
+People with an '@nyu.edu' address will see all posts by '@nyu.edu' users.
 They won't see posts by other universities, like'@harvard.edu' or '@lse.ac.uk'.

 A future consideration is to customize access to suit each university, as some universities are smaller and lack critical mass for unipop to be successful.